lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

       fi
 ```

-Also we are going to run etcd on all nodes, but not the same way as on masters, here we will run it in proxy mode
+Also we are going to run Etcd on all nodes, but not the same way as on masters, here we will run it in proxy mode
 More about it on [CoreOS documentation](https://coreos.com/etcd/docs/latest/proxy.html)

 ```yaml